 If the carriage is in the way, power your machine OFF, then gently move the carriage to either side until you have enough room to maneuver the star wheels.
 Continue to move the carriage out of the way as needed while moving the star wheels.

-Grasp a star wheel between your thumb and forefinger and, using gentle pressure, slide it toward the larger rubber ring on the right side of the roller bar.
+Grasp a star wheel between a thumb and forefinger and, using gentle pressure, move it toward the larger rubber ring on the right side of the roller bar.
 Repeat for each wheel.